Selenium and selenium supplements

 Although selenium is available as a supplement, people who eat meat, fish, eggs or Brazil nuts should be able to get all the selenium they need from a balanced healthy diet.

 Selenium has attracted attention because of its antioxidant properties.
 Antioxidants protect cells from damage.
-There is some evidence that selenium in food may reduce the risk of prostate cancer, but more research is needed.
+Most recent scientific research has found that selenium does not reduce the risk of prostate cancer.

 It remains unclear whether selenium can reduce the risk of other forms of cancer as research has provided conflicting results.
 Beware: taking selenium supplements appears to increase the risk of non-melanoma skin cancer.